-The sample pieces on Georgies' website were fired in propane-fueled kilns made from 20-gallon aluminum trashcans.
+The sample pieces on Georgies' website were fired in propane-fueled kilns made from 20-gallon aluminum trash cans.
 We fire the pieces to glaze maturity at roughly cone 06.

 We don't use pyrometers or witness cones in our firing, but monitor the kiln's progress by watching how the glazes change and melt.
-Most gloss glazes bubble up (or "flux") as they melt, then smooth back down into coats of liquid glass.
+Most glazes bubble up (or "flux") as they melt, then smooth back down into coats of liquid glass.
 When the pieces look glossy and wet in the kiln, we know they are ready for reduction.

 Matte raku glazes do NOT visibly flux in the same way as the gloss glazes, but they do mature at the same firing temperature.
-When firing pieces with matte glazes, also fire a piece with gloss glazes so you can use the gloss glazes as a timer
+When firing pieces with matte glazes, also fire a piece with a gloss glaze so you can use the gloss as a timer.

-Our sample pieces were reduced in 20gallon aluminum trashcans filled 1/3rd to 1/2 way with newspaper or office paper torn into half-inch strips, PLUS a double handful of dried leaves from local trees.
+Our sample pieces were reduced in our 20-gallon aluminum trash cans filled 1/3 to 1/2 way with newspaper (or office paper torn into half-inch strips.
+PLUS a double handful of dried leaves from local trees.

-After the initial burst of flame when the hot pieces contacted the combustibles, we put the lids on the reduction cans and allowed our pieces to cool for 30 to 40 minutes.
+After the initial burst of flame when the hot pieces contacted the combustibles, we put the lids on the reduction cans and allow our pieces to cool for 30-40 minutes.

-Over a period of years, raku pieces may lose their metallic lusters as the glaze pigments recombine with oxygen in the air.
-You can slow or prevent this process on gloss glazes by keeping them away from direct sunlight and applying a sealer like Duncan's SS331 Clear Gloss.
-Applying sealers to matte glazes, however, WILL RUIN their color effects.
+Over a period of years, raku pieces may lose their metallic lusters as the glaze pigments recombine with oxygen int he air.
+You can slow or prevent this porcess on gloss glazes by keeping them away from direct sulight and applying a clear sealer on the piece when cool.
+Applying sealers on matte glazes, however, WILL RUIN their color effects.

-Many variables affect the color results of raku glazes: clay color, glaze application, firing & reduction conditions, weather & barometric pressure, etc. Color variations are normal and to be expected.
-The most important question is if YOU like the color results you achieved, whether or not they match our samples.
+Many variables will affect the color results of raku glazes: clay color, glaze application, firing & reduction conditions, weather & barometric pressure, etc. Color variations are normal and to be expected.
+The most important question is if YOU like the color results that you achieved, whether or not they match our samples.

-Raku glazes are never foodsafe due to their high concentrations of metallic oxides, and they are NOT watertight.
+Raku glazes are never foodsafe due to their high concentrations of metallic oxides and vessels are NOT watertight.

-Georgies

-CERAMIC AND CLAY CO.
+Georgies CERAMIC AND CLAY CO.